Igors78/NewYorkTimes_clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mint.com's signup clone page
+# The NewYork Times Page

 > This project is made as part of Microverse HTML/CSS curriculum